Oaxoa/fp-booleans/README.md

 This kind of code tends to be infused with business logic and be rewritten with mild differences in several places.
 Combining simpler functions would help almost not writing code and ease readability using a declarative syntax.

-The first step would be to isolate simpler abstract functions:
+The first step would be to isolate the logic into simpler functions:

 ```js
 const isEven = n => n % 2 === 0;